IBM/cos-bucket-operator/Readme.md

     instanceName: <Key Protect Instance Name>
     instanceID: <Key Protect Instance ID>
     keyName: <Name of the KeyProtect Key>
+    APIKey:
+      secretKeyRef:
+        name: <name of the kubernetes secret>
+        key: <the name of the key inside secret identified by name>
+      configMapKeyRef:
+        name: <name of the configmap>
   bindOnly: <true, false(default): bind to existing bucket>
   corsRules:
     allowedOrigin: <string>